c-ding-math/functor-network/README.md

 You are welcome to join us in making the project better.
 Feedback and suggestions are highly appreciated.
 You can contact us via email [feedback@functor.network](mailto:feedback@functor.network).

-Our platform is built using [Haskell](https://www.haskell.org), [Yesod](https://www.yesodweb.com/), [Pandoc](https://pandoc.org), and [MarkItUp](https://markitup.jaysalvat.com/home/).
+Our platform is built using [Haskell](https://www.haskell.org), [Yesod](https://www.yesodweb.com/), [Pandoc](https://pandoc.org), and [TeX Live](https://tug.org/texlive/).
 We would like to express our gratitude to the developers of these projects for their outstanding work.